 Quantification: many to many (0,n:0,n)

-Scope note: This property identifies the relationship between a preparatory activity and the event it is intended to be preparation for.
+Scope note: This property identifies the relationship between a preparatory activity, an instance of E7 Activity and the instance of E7 Event it is intended to be preparation for.

 This includes activities, orders and other organisational actions, taken in preparation for other activities or events.